LouisJalouzot/Obsidian/Papers/References/Wang et al. 2024 - STNAGNN Spatiotemporal Node Attention Graph Neural Network for Task-based fMRI Analysis.md

 > [!abstract] Abstract
 > Task-based fMRI uses actions or stimuli to trigger task-specific brain responses and measures them using BOLD contrast.
 Despite the significant task-induced spatiotemporal brain activation fluctuations, most studies on task-based fMRI ignore the task context information aligned with fMRI and consider task-based fMRI a coherent sequence.
 In this paper, we show that using the task structures as data-driven guidance is effective for spatiotemporal analysis.
 We propose STNAGNN, a GNN-based spatiotemporal architecture, and validate its performance in an autism classification task.
 The trained model is also interpreted for identifying autism-related spatiotemporal brain biomarkers.

-[TLDR] Using the task structures as data-driven guidance is effective for spatiotemporal analysis and STNAGNN, a GNN-based spatiotemporal architecture, is proposed and validated and interpreted for identifying autism-related spatiotemporal brain biomarkers.